DamoM73/turtle_vid_tute/lesson_4.md

 - *Investigate* by trying to enter different values for sides and length:
   - draw different shapes
   - what are the correct values to make your turtle draw a circle?
-  - What happens when you enter a float or a string?
+  - what happens when you enter a float or a string?
 - *Modify* your code to use different prompts

 ## Part 2 Exercise